Locations:

 Amyloidosis

-Amyloidosis is a rare disorder that happens when proteins in your body change or mutate, turning into twisted clumps of misshapen proteins that gather on your organs and tissues.
-Some amyloidosis types affect specific organs such as your heart, kidneys, liver and lungs.
+Amyloidosis is a rare disorder that happens when proteins in your body turn into misshapen clumps.
+The abnormal proteins gather on your organs.
+Some amyloidosis types affect specific organs like your heart, kidneys, liver and lungs.
 Other types spread throughout your body.
-Treatments include organ transplantation, chemotherapy or targeted therapies.
+Treatments include organ transplants, chemotherapy or targeted therapies.

 Overview